release-engineering/greenwave/docs/policies.rst

    A distribution update in `Bodhi`_.
 Updates are identified by their Bodhi update id, as in ``FEDORA-2018-ec7cb4d5eb``.

-   A Bodhi update contains one or more Koji builds.
-When Greenwave makes a decision about a Bodhi update, it *also* considers any policies which apply to Koji builds in that update.
+   To make decision about Koji builds in the update, they need to be explicitly listed in decision query.

 ``compose``
    A distribution compose.
 The compose tool (typically Pungi) takes a snapshot